arbor-sim/arbor/doc/simd_api.rst

    The result of a ``where`` expression, used for masked assignment.

+There is, in addition, a templated class ``simd_detail::indirect_expression`` that holds the result of an `indirect(...)` expression.
+These arise in gather and scatter operations, and are detailed below.

 Implementation typemaps live in the ``simd_abi`` namespace, while concrete implementation classes live in ``simd_detail``.
 A particular specialization for an architecture, for example 4-wide double on AVX, then requires: